agoel25/myGPT/README.md

 # myGPT
 This is my implementation of a generative pre-trained transformer (that actually beats OpenAI's comparative GPT-2 model in accuracy).

+This repository is a one stop shop to understand how ChatGPT works behind the curtains - from model definition (`model.py`), to training (`training.py`), to CUDA optimization.
+Currently setup to reproduce OpenAI's GPT-2 model, the code can easily be configured to train new models or simply finetune pretrained models on different datasets.

 Here is a sample interaction with myGPT:
 ```
 Prompt: What is a neural network?